IT-Bill/vixx/README.md

 - **Key Functionalities**:
   - Commands include:
     - `:w`: Save the current file.
+      - If no file name specified when running `vixx`, you need to use `:w <filename>` to specify a filename.
     - `:q`: Quit the editor.
     - `:wq`: Save and quit.